zerothi/sisl/README.md

         plt.plot(eigs[:,i])

-Very large tight-binding models are notoriously slow to create, however, sisl implement a much faster method to loop over huge geometries
+Very large tight-binding models are notoriously slow to create, however, sisl implements a much faster method to loop over huge geometries

     for ias, idxs in tb.geom.iter_block(iR = 10):
         for ia in ias: